• Skip to primary navigation

 How to Measure Bananas and Flour

-I hate to be finicky, but I'm going to be finicky about measuring the bananas and flour.
-And this is why: If you just throw three bananas into this, regardless of their size, it could change the outcome.
+I hate to be finicky, but I will be finicky about measuring the bananas and flour.
+And this is why: If you throw three bananas into this, regardless of their size, it could change the outcome.
+And, if you measure flour with a cup measurement, it could also change the outcome depending on how you measure it (whether you dip and sweep or spoon in).

 So, if you want to ensure your recipe comes out just as intended, I recommend actually measuring out the 1-⅓ cup of mashed banana that the recipe calls for.